ritiksahni/blog-dev/_posts/_2021-01-19-Feline-HackTheBox.md

 We should receive a connection in our netcat listener, just go to /mnt/root/ and read the root.txt, we mount the / of root to /mnt of the container so that is why we can explore the whole filesystem of inside /mnt of `hack_feline`.

 I really enjoyed this box very much, it had lots of new things for me to learn!
-Hit me up on my [socials](/contact) for any question.
+<br>Hit me up on my socials to give feedback, suggestions for my upcoming work.
+[Contact Me](/contact)

 [Back to Top](#top)